 The thirteenth week of Fall 2002 saw one team climb in the standings, while two teams slipped.
 Freda Schroeder picked up this week's high game (158) and series (436) for the women, while Ken M. Wilson earned this week's high game (227) and series (585) for the men.
 Read on for all the rest of the details!

-Bowlers bribing their way into The 200 Club include: Ken M. Wilson (227) and Pat Searcy (201)
+Bowlers enjoying a guest admission to The 200 Club include: Ken M. Wilson (227) and Pat Searcy (201)

 NEXT WEEK:

-- First, on lanes 17&18, 3rd-place Top Guns will spend some quality time with 6th-place GRRR.
-Top Guns are expected to watch their averages take a plunge, but split the series with GRRR; while GRRR is forecast to see their team average take a dive while they keep the series tied.
+- First, on lanes 17&18, 3rd-place Top Guns will share a couple of pitchers with 6th-place GRRR.
+Top Guns are expected to have their averages plummet, but split the series with GRRR; while GRRR is forecast to see their team average take a dive while they keep the series tied.

-- Finally, on lanes 21&22, 4th-place Team 6 will meet with 5th-place UnaBowlers.
-Team 6 is predicted to perform weakly, but split the series with the UnaBowlers; while the UnaBowlers are anticipated to see their team average take a dive while they keep the series tied.
+- Finally, on lanes 21&22, 4th-place Team 6 will spend some quality time with 5th-place UnaBowlers.
+Team 6 is predicted to tank their averages considerably, but split the series with the UnaBowlers; while the UnaBowlers are anticipated to see their team average take a dive while they keep the series tied.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)